richardxx/pestrie/README.md

    5. Use "pesI antlr.ptm antlr.ptp" to generate the Pestrie persistence.
 Replace "pesI" with "bitI" to generate the bitmap persistence;
    6. use "qtester -t1 antlr.ptp" to test the querying efficiency for alias query.
 Use "qtester -t1 antlr.ptp basePtrs.in" to calculate the alias pairs with the pointers given in "basePtrs.in";
    7. Type "qtester" to get help with other queries.

+3. Other usages of this code:

+   In fact, Pestrie is approach to compute, encode, and query the boolean matrix multiplication of A*transpose(A).
+Pestrie can also be generalized to compute the product A*B for two different matrices.
+Both are implemented in our code ("pes-self.cc" and "pes-dual.cc").